lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 In short, we have no operational knowledge of how to retrieve or interpret that legacy data.
 If we need to validate it, it would require a significant time investment to dig through raw data without any technical reference, so it's not feasible in the short term.

 #### it gov
+Hi xx, about xxx'S request yesterday for investor UAT accounts—what’s the procedure?
+It’s not just my XX system access; we also need XX to set up the VPN and XX to handle the trading accounts.
+On my end, I’m a bit stuck—I don’t even have the names of the specific users yet, or who I should ultimately pass the credentials to.
+Also, should we be provisioning new accounts for them, or is it okay to share existing admin access?

 Hi xxx,
 Can i check with you if there's Change Request to be filled up/required by vendor for the website change?
 To double-check: who​ needs to fill out the Change Request form—the vendor or us?/